Find answers to our frequently asked questions regarding the NSW Premier's Sporting Challenge.

 - Login using the site URL (https://www.psctracker.com.au/)

 The process to clear cache can be different for each browser.
 Please see this for some simple instructions: https://clear-my-cache.com/windows.html

 If the above has not worked, please contact the PSC Team.

 New facilitators must ensure that they have been set up as a Facilitator in the PSC Tracker.
 The PSC Tracker (https://www.psctracker.com.au/) is the site all Facilitators, Principals and teachers will use to register their school, submit their students and/or staff, enter results and submit their final awards for certificate printing.

-School Principals have access to the PSC Tracker to begin registration and, new in 2021, Principals and/or PSC Facilitators can add, remove and assign Facilitators to various Challenge roles.
-We encourage schools to begin conversations about who will be taking on the Facilitator role before the school registers.
+School Principals have access to the PSC Tracker to begin registration.
+Principals and/or PSC Facilitators can add, remove and assign Facilitators to various Challenge roles.
+Schools are encouraged to begin discussions about who will be taking on the Facilitator role before the school registers.
 The Principal can then assign teachers as Facilitators during registration.
-Alternatively, Facilitators may contact the PSC Team to be set up and granted access.
+Alternatively, staff interested in becoming a facilitator may contact the PSC team.

 For more information on the registration process, visit our resources page under the 10 week challenge tab.

-Teachers will need to login to the PSC Tracker through the ‘10wC organisation login’ on the right hand side using the credentials generated by the Facilitator.
+Teachers login to the PSC Tracker through the ‘10wC organisation login’ on the right hand side using the credentials generated by the Facilitator.